hoodaajay99/cryptography-openssl-kernel-crypto/docs/08-Attacks-On-Cryptosystems/02-Attacks-Classification.md

 ### Denial Of Service

 Unauthorized Third Party interrupts the services of the communication system by sending too many messages to the Server, either on behalf of genuine users or fake users.

- of the algorithm are in the public domain, except the Keys.
-- Proprietary algorithms − The details of the algorithm are only known by the system designers and users.

-### Availability of Ciphertext

-We know that once the plaintext is encrypted into ciphertext, it is put on unsecure public channel for transmission and attacker can assume access to the Ciphertext.

-### Availability of Plaintext and Ciphertext

-Attacker can have access to plaintext and corresponding ciphertext.

-Ex: In a public-key cryptosystem, the encryption key is in open domain and is known to any potential attacker.
-Using this key, he can generate pairs of corresponding plaintext and ciphertext.## Attacker Knowledge of cryptosystems environment

-While considering possible attacks on the cryptosystem, it is necessary to know the cryptosystems environment by the attacker.

-In cryptography, the following three assumptions are made about the security environment and attacker’s capabilities.

-### Details of the Encryption Scheme

-- **Public Algorithm**s − All the details